How do I deal with poo problems?Oct 09, 2020

 - Put on your thinking cap to understand what their fears are and have a step by step gradual process to alleviate the fears.

-If you'd like tailored personal support from me, Camilla, find out about my Platinum Potty Training Programme click here.
+If you'd like tailored personal support from me, Camilla, find out about my Platinum Potty Training Programme book a free discovery call with me click here.

 If you'd like to download a free booklet 'Why won't my child poo?' that gives extra tips and solutions click here